agathevld/Maths-Modelling-Predict-the-5000m-Race-Winner-of-the-2024-Paris-Olympic-Games/README.md

 For inquiries or collaboration, please reach out to:

-- **Lea Sauer**: [Email Address]
+- **Lea Sauer**: lea.sauer@ucdconnect.ie
-- **Agathe Vianey-Liaud**: [Email Address]
+- **Agathe Vianey-Liaud**: agathe.vianey-liaud@ucdconnect.ie

 ## Acknowledgements

-We would like to thank [University College Dublin] and our mentors for their support and guidance throughout this project.
+We would like to thank University College Dublin and our mentors for their support and guidance throughout this project.

----

-This version maintains the correct syntax highlighting for any code snippets or commands.